Stability of dynamical quantum phase transitions in quenched topological insulators: From multiband to disordered systems: Introduction

 \section{Introduction}

-Motivated by experimental progress on realizing quantum matter far from equilibrium in various physical systems including ultracold atomic gases \cite{BlochDalibardZwerger2008,GoldmanBudichZoller2016}, trapped ions \cite{BlattRoosReview2012, Jurcevic2014, Monroe2017}, and light-driven condensed matter systems \cite{YamamotoReview2010, Byrnes2014}, investigating the (coherent) quench dynamics of quantum many-body systems has become a broad frontier of current research \cite{PolkovnikovReview2011}.
-While a comprehensive physical picture of non-equilibrium systems comparable to the case of general thermal systems has remained elusive, quite generic patterns affording a systematic understanding of intriguing dynamical phenomena have been identified.
+Motivated by experimental progress on realizing quantum matter far from equilibrium in various physical systems including ultracold atomic gases \cite{BlochDalibardZwerger2008,GoldmanBudichZoller2016}, trapped ions \cite{BlattRoosReview2012, Jurcevic2014, Monroe2017}, nitrogen-vacancy centers in diamond \cite{Yang2019} and light-driven condensed matter systems \cite{YamamotoReview2010, Byrnes2014}, investigating the (coherent) quench dynamics of quantum many-body systems has become a broad frontier of current research \cite{PolkovnikovReview2011}.
+A prominent example allowing for a systematic study of intriguing non-equilibrium phenomena is provided by dynamical quantum phase transitions (DQPTs) \cite{HeylPolkovnikovKehrein2013,Karrasch2013, Canovi2014, Sharma2015, Heyl2015, VajnaDora2015, BudichHeyl2016, Zvyagin2016, Jurcevic2017, Flaschner2018, Heyl2018, Zunkovic2018, Yang2018, Qiu2018, Sedlmayr2018}, a counterpart of thermal phase transitions in coherent quantum time evolution, where the role of a control parameter is replaced by real time.